nyergler/nested-formset/README.rst

 multiple instances of a single Form_ on a page.
 In 2009 I wrote a `blog post`_ about using nesting formsets using Django 1.1.
-This is a generic implementation of the technique described there, targeting Django 1.8 and later.
+This is a generic implementation of the technique described there, targeting Django 1.11.
 A `follow-up blog post`_ provides additional context.

 Installing